cfpb/design-system/docs/components/featured-content-modules.md

 section: components
 secondary_section: Layout options
 status: Released
-description: Featured content modules (FCMs) highlight one specific piece of content at the top of a page (typically a sublanding page).
-Content is featured temporarily and should not be considered a permanent part of the page.
-Content can be a video, link, or download.
+description: "Featured content modules (FCMs) highlight one specific piece of content at the top of a page,  below the page introduction, and  retain that position on all screen sizes.
+Featured content can be anything from a webpage to a blog post to a PDF to a video.
+Content is featured temporarily and should not be considered a permanent part of the page. "
 variation_groups:
   - variation_group_name: Standard featured content module
     variations:
       - variation_description: >-
-          Featured content modules appear below the title and introductory paragraph on a page, and retain that position on all screen sizes.
-          They can appear on any page type, though they are best suited for pages third level and below in the site map.
-See Variations and Behavior on responsive image guidelines.
+          FCMs contain a headline, body copy text, a call to action (either a text link or a play button), and a graphical element related to the piece of content being featured.
+They are a “mini story” and never simply a dominant visual.

           ##### When to use